trisulnsm/dinodoc/trisuldocs/docs/ag/domain/domains.md

 # Domains

-A domain is the top level group to which probes and hubs are members.
+A Domain is the top level group to which probes and hubs are members.
 This section describes the concepts and operations on the domain.

 > The central concept to a Trisul Network Analytics domain is the [CURVE](http://curvezmq.org/) “certificate” key pair.
 The nodes that